Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - You can remotely lock or unlock your vehicle using your smartphone.

-Maintain your bearings with the Acura Navigation System10 extensive database of addresses and points of interest, which offer you a variety of handy information.
+Maintain your bearings with the Acura Navigation System10 with an extensive database of addresses and points of interest which offers you a variety of handy information.

-- You can ask the system to display nearby ATMs, and if you don't want to pay a service charge, just tell it to show your bank's machines.
+- The system will not only show you the nearby ATMs, if you tell it to only show your bank's ATM's because you don't want to pay a service charge, it will only show those machines.

 - Since destinations change over time, downloadable updates can be purchased through this website.